 As you can imagine, eggs that are old or rotten will have a much fouler smell than fresh eggs.
-Whether they’re raw or cooked, inedible eggs will give off an unmistakable stench.
+Whether they’re raw or cooked, bad eggs will give off an unmistakable stench.

 If you can’t tell just be holding the egg, try cracking it.
-You’ll certainly be able to smell a cracked rotten egg.
+You’ll certainly be able to smell cracked rotten eggs.
 If the egg has no unusual odors, it’s safe to eat.

 Whenever something smells odd about an egg, it’s best to toss it.
 Then, thoroughly wash any surfaces that the egg touched.